-Henry Ford Health System’s neurorehabilitation team helps you regain the skills you need to return to a fuller, more independent life.
+Henry Ford Health’s neurorehabilitation team helps you regain the skills you need to return to a fuller, more independent life.
 Therapists support you and your caregivers as you overcome challenges resulting from a stroke, traumatic injury, surgery or neurologic condition.

 Neurological rehabilitation: Why choose Henry Ford?